rovelstars/reejs/website/docs/basics/hydration.md

 ~~As such, we currently do not have any built-in components like `Head`, `Link` or `Image` (from Next.js).
 We plan to have them in the future, join our Discord server to know more.~~

 WIP.
 The components have been added, but they are not yet documented.
 Please join our Discord server to know more.

+For now, if you're using React/Preact, Reejs applies hydration to all pages by default.
+IF the component's name is `DoNotHydrate`, Reejs will not hydrate it.